aaronpenne/move-completed-tasks/README.md

 ## How it works

+Check a task and it moves to the bottom of its group, subtasks and all.
+Subtasks stay with their parent; a nested checkbox never jumps out of its parent list.

 A "group" here means any unbroken run of checkboxes at the same indent level.
 Blank lines, headings, code fences, or non-checkbox content end a group.
 This matches what the plugin's settings UI calls a group.

-Check a task and it moves to the bottom of its group, subtasks and all.
-The whole operation is one undo step.
-Subtasks stay with their parent; a nested checkbox never jumps out of its parent list.

 ## Commands